Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Eligibility

-- The credit is for the property taxes paid on primary residence or motor vehicle registered to the taxpayer’s primary residence.
+- You paid Connecticut property taxes on your primary residence and/or a motor vehicle registered to your primary residence.

 Application Deadline